Dardanus pedunculatus

-Dardanus pedunculatus, the anemone hermit crab, is a species of hermit crab from the Indo-Pacific region.
+Dardanus pedunculatus, commonly referred to as the anemone hermit crab, is a species of hermit crab from the Indo-Pacific region.
 It lives at depths of up to 27 m and collects sea anemones to place on its shell for defence.

 Distribution

 Dardanus pedunculatus has a broad distribution in the Indo-Pacific region, from the Seychelles in the west to Japan and Hawaii in the east.
 In Australia, it is found from New South Wales (as far south at Port Jackson) to Queensland.

 Ecology

 D. pedunculatus usually lives on coral reefs and in the intertidal zone, at depths of 1–27 m.
 It usually carries sea anemones on its shell, which it uses to protect itself from its main predator, cephalopods of the genus Octopus.
 The anemones are collected at night, and comprises the crab stroking and tapping the anemone until it loosens its grip on the substrate, at which point it is moved onto the gastropod shell that the hermit crab inhabits.